Olubukola-Yewande/Student-Mental-Health/README.md

 This is an important KPI in this analysis and in getting the total number of students, I did a count of marital status column.
 This is because the dataset did not have a unique column.
 I believe that by counting the marital status column, I will get the total number of students which I did.

 **2. The count of Students with Depression by Marital Status.** <br>
-This analysis shows the counts of student experiencing depression, grouped by their marital status.
-In getting the count of depression by marital status, I did a count of depression by marital status.
-I put marital status on the Y axis and depression count on the X asxis.<br>
-For the depression count,  NO rate is higher than the YES rate.
-This means that, a larger percentage of students are not experiencing depression.
-With the NO rate I discovered that students who are not experiencing depression are the unmarried students, while for those who are experiencing depression, the unmarried students are higher than the married ones.<br> Therefore, marital is not responsible for the depression of students.
+This analysis shows that students who admit to not being depressed are all unmarried.
+For those who are depressed, only 16 are married while 19 are unmarried.
+The insight driven from this analysis is that marriage is not entirely responsible for depression among students.

 **3. Students with Depression by CGPA**<br>
-This report tries to show the depression rate by CGPA.
-I did a count of depression by CGPA.I put depression on the Y axis, while CPGA is on the X axis.
-There are different ranges of CGPA in the dataset which are 0 - 1.99, 2.00 - 2.49, 2.50 - 2.99, 3.00 - 3.449, 3.50 - 4.00.
-Students in the CGPA range of 0 - 2.49 were not expereincing depression at all.
+This report tries to show the depression count by CGPA.
+I did a count of depression by CGPA.
+I put depression on the Y axis, while CPGA is on the X axis.
+There are different ranges of CGPA in the dataset which are 0 - 1.99, 2.00 - 2.49, 2.50 - 2.99, 3.00 - 3.49, 3.50 - 4.00.
+Students in the CGPA range of 0 - 2.49 are not experiencing depression at all.
 The depression rate started from 2.50 - 4.00.
 It got to its peak in 3.00 - 3.49.<br>
 The insights I got from this is that students whose CGPA are high are experiencing depression.
 Students in the CGPA range of 3.00 - 3.49 are experiencing more depression followed by those in the range of 3.50 - 4.00.

 **4. Students with Depression by Age.**<br>